MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-meters.md

 Flow runs of flows with standard connectors aren't charged.
 Flow runs triggered by users with Power Automate per user licenses (for example Power Automate Per User, Power Automate Per User with attended RPA) aren't charged provided they're using a Power Automate feature within their license entitlements.

-Example: If a user with a Power Automate per user license runs a cloud flow in a pay-as-you-go environment, that flow run won't be charged as it is part of the Power Automate per user license entitlement.
+Example: If a user with a Power Automate per user license runs a cloud flow in a pay-as-you-go environment, that flow run won't be charged as it's part of the Power Automate per user license entitlement.
 But, if the same user runs a flow with attended RPA, that flow run will be charged to the customer’s Azure subscription because RPA isn't part of the Power Automate per user license entitlement.

 If a flow is licensed with a Power Automate per flow plan, any flow runs of that flow won't be changed to the customer’s Azure subscription.